 - at least one certified driving school instructor that is approved to teach the Pre-Licensing Course.

-- all vehicles used for driving instruction or testing must be reported to DMV using a List of Driving School Vehicles form (MV-527).
+- all vehicles used for driving instruction or testing must be reported to DMV using a List of Driving School Vehicles (PDF) form (MV-527).
 Each vehicle must also be equipped with a “Student Driver” sign, and dual-control brake and rear-view mirrors for the instructor.

-- all employees who are not instructors must be reported to DMV using a Personal History form (MV-521.1).
+- all employees who are not instructors must be reported to DMV using a Personal History (PDF) form (MV-521.1).

-- if a driving school instructor is terminated, the driving school must notify DMV using a Driving School Instructor Termination Notice form (MV-526).
+- if a driving school instructor is terminated, the driving school must notify DMV using a Driving School Instructor Termination Notice (PDF) form (MV-526).

 If your business is approved as a driving school, DMV may conduct periodical inspections and audits to make sure you are following these requirements.
 You must also follow all of the rules and regulations of the municipality in which you are operating the driving school business.